 (1) These Rules shall take effect on 14 February 1972.

-(2) The revocation effected by paragraph (1) does not affect the validity of any proceedings taken under the rules of Court so revoked.
+[(2) repealed]

 (3) A proceeding pending, and a judgment, decree or order given or made before the commencement of these Rules, being of a kind to which these Rules apply, shall be treated as if pending, given or made under these Rules, and may be proceeded with, enforced, varied, reversed or otherwise dealt with accordingly, subject to any special order or direction made or given by the Court in any particular case.

 [Rule 2 amended in Gazette 21 Feb 2007 p.
-533.]
+533; 22 Feb 2008 p.
+634.]

 3. Certain proceedings excluded